 When discussing your limitations, focus on what you want and what you are willing to do to get it.
 Keep your focus on your positive intentions; ask for help when it’s needed to ensure good quality work; actively engage in problem solving, and don’t complain about the problem.
 Ensure that others are receiving the message you intended by asking for feedback when it’s not forthcoming.

 3. Be available to discuss differences and reach agreements.

 Reflect back your understanding of the other person’s needs, interests, and concerns.
 Attempt to negotiate win-win solutions.

-Establishing boundaries and priorities go hand in hand because they both help manage interpersonal relationships in the workplace.
-Together they go a long way toward establishing productive work environments based on trust.
-Competent and credible leaders understand these principles and consistently model them for their staff.
+Establishing boundaries and priorities go hand in hand because they both help manage interpersonal relationships in the workplace and in your personal life.
+Understanding and establishing your boundaries and priorities go a long way toward establishing productive work environments, amicable, close personal relationships based on trust, honesty, compassion and commitment.

 People who have established long term successful relationships have come to learn and understand the importance of understanding and establishing boundaries and priorities that will be beneficial both for themselves and the people in their lives.

 Read Next: Toxic vs Negative Relationships -Understanding the Difference

 ADDITIONAL STEPS TO BUILD THE LIFE YOU WANT